wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 In total, these XX swimming events occurred throughout the ice-free season, with a peak in November.
-On average, caribou swam between islands approximately ever XX days, but some individuals swam up to XX times per week/month/whatever.
-Caribou may swim between islands in the ocean for similar reasons that drive caribou swimming in freshwater (Leblond, St-Laurent, and Côté 2016).
+On average, caribou swam between islands approximately ever XX days, but some individuals swam up to XX times per year (range XX-XX).
+Caribou may swim between islands in the ocean for similar reasons they swim in freshwater (Leblond, St-Laurent, and Côté 2016).
 We propose that one such explanation, the forage limitation hypothesis, is likely driving oceanic swimming events (Miller 2002). <!--Is it better to just state our results here, or give this sort of teaser?
 Initially I had "86 events by 3 individuals" here, but then we ignore that for a couple paragraphs of context before getting back into it... which seemed weird